theultimateboogie/GrundFPS_CuttingEdge/README.md

 THE EASY WAY

 This ONLY works if you have a 64 bit processor.
 If you don't, use manual.
-Download the zip and run cuttingedge_2.exe or just download cuttingedge_2.exe using this link: https://github.com/theultimateboogie/GrundFPS_CuttingEdge/blob/master/cuttingedge_2.exe?raw=true
+Download the zip and run the latest installer.
 After it's finished installing, restart Steam.
 This installs it to C:\Program Files (x86)\Steam\SteamApps\sourcemods\CuttingEdge.
 NOTE: The install might say it will install to C:\Program Files (x86)\theultimateboogie\GrundFPS Cutting Edge.
 Leave this alone, that's where it puts the uninstaller.